 The purpose of the Dress Code Policy is to develop and maintain a sense of school identity and unity among students.
 It is also an attempt to simplify the students' wardrobe needs.
-This policy will be enforced by AGBU DHS administrators and teachers from 8:00 am-2:55pm on a consistent daily basis.
+This policy will be enforced by AGBU DHS administrators and teachers from 8:00 a.m.-3:05 p.m. on a consistent daily basis.